Egocentric Speaker Classification in Child-Adult Dyadic Interactions: From Sensing to Computational Modeling: Egocentric Speech Modeling

 \subsection{Pre-training The Backbone Model}

-Previous works have reported promising child-adult speaker classification results leveraging the recently developed speech foundation models.
+Previous works have reported promising child-adult speaker classification results leveraging the speech foundation models.
 However, most existing speech foundation models are trained with speech recordings in a non-egocentric perspective.
-To improve the ability of these pre-trained speech models for egocentric speech understanding, we decided to perform a pre-training stage on a large-scale egocentric speech dataset called Ego4D.
+To improve the ability of these pre-trained speech models for egocentric speaker prediction, we perform a pre-training stage on a large-scale egocentric speech dataset called Ego4D.

-\textbf{Ego4D Dataset} The Ego4D dataset is a popular dataset that has gained substantial interest in recent years.
-This multimodal dataset contains egocentric audio, videos, and IMUs from diverse geographic coverage, environments, and populations.
+\textbf{Ego4D Dataset} The Ego4D dataset is a popular multimodal dataset that contains egocentric audio, videos, and IMUs from diverse geographic coverage, environments, and populations.
 The dataset includes over 3,500 hours of video data from 932 unique participants in 9 countries.

-\textbf{Voice Activity Detection} As most audio data from the Ego4D dataset are unlabeled continuous naturalistic recordings, there exists a substantial amount of silence or environmental noises in these data.
+\textbf{Voice Activity Detection} As most audio data from the Ego4D are unlabeled continuous naturalistic recordings, there exists a substantial amount of silence or noise in these data.
 Therefore, we decide to preprocess the audio to obtain speech-only segments for the pre-training.
-Specifically, we leverage the voice activity detection model from pyannote~\cite{bredin2021end} to filter out speech segments from long, continuous egocentric audio recordings.
+Specifically, we leverage the voice activity detection model from pyannote~\cite{bredin2021end} to filter out speech segments from continuous egocentric recordings.

 \textbf{Wav2vec 2.0 Pre-training} In this work, we primarily investigate the wav2vec 2.0 pre-training \cite{baevski2020wav2vec} on Ego4D speech samples.
 As shown in Figure~\ref{fig:pretraining}, the wav2vec 2.0 model consists of convolutional encoders followed by transformers.
 The speech data $X$ is first mapped to latent feature $Z$, and the transformers model $Z$ to the contextualized representation $C$.
 Moreover, the latent feature $Z$ is discretized to $Q$ with a quantization module to form the contrastive objective.
 It is worth noting that the quantization module leverages the Gumbel Softmax operation to generate $Q$.
 The primary objective in wav2vec 2.0 pre-training is the contrastive object to distinguish the true quantized latent speech and its associated contextual representations after masking.
 More details regarding wav2vec 2.0 pre-training can be found in \cite{baevski2020wav2vec}.
-We want to mention that we initialized the model weights with the wav2vec 2.0-base model weights before further pre-training with speech samples filtered from the Ego4D dataset.
+We initialized the weights with the wav2vec 2.0-base model weights before further pre-training with speech samples filtered from the Ego4D dataset.